WCBS-FM: HD radio operations

-A few hours after the change back from Jack FM, WCBS-FM's '60s and '70s music was brought back online on the stations website.
+A few hours after the change back from Jack FM, WCBS-FM's 1960s and 1970s music was brought back online on the stations website.
 CBS-FM's longtime music director Jeff Mazzei was retained as program director of the wcbsfm.com oldies stream.
 Over the next couple of weeks, the station started playing pre-1964 oldies again.
-Additionally, the '60s and '70s oldies became broader and '80s and early '90s oldies were also mixed in, and the format got much deeper.
+Additionally, the 1960s and 1970s oldies became broader and 1980s and early 1990s oldies were also mixed in, and the format got much deeper.
 However, it was commercial-free and had no airstaff.
 WCBS-FM HD2 also began broadcasting in HD Radio on December 12, 2005 (before most of the other New York stations, which launched in early 2006).

 Air personalities did on-air auditions on the WCBS-FM HD2 oldies station on July 11, 2007, as a preview of the next day's changeover.
 The format then moved to the analog and HD1 channels.
 The HD2 station also simulcast the oldies format until 2:00 p.m. that day, at which time Jack FM moved to HD2.
 At 3:00 p.m. that day, Jack FM resumed streaming on their website.
 In February 2008, Howard Cogan was replaced by Pat St. John as the pre-recorded voice of the Jack character on WCBS-FM HD2 and ilikejack.com.
 On May 7, 2008, the Jack branding was dropped from WCBS-FM HD2 and was just called 101.1 HD2 or WCBS-FM HD2 due to the end of a licensing agreement with the owner of the Jack name and slogan, Sparknet Communications.
 During the holiday season in 2008, WCBS-FM's HD1 and analog signal played Christmas music, resulting in the oldies format being temporarily moved back to the HD2 channel.
 In late June 2009, the HD2 channel was rebranded again as ToNY, meaning "to New York" but pronounced as "Tony".
 The channel continued to feature an adult hits format until December 21, 2012, when it was dropped and replaced with a simulcast of WCBS.

 On October 2, 2008, WCBS-FM HD3 was launched as a simulcast of WCBS.
 On January 2, 2013, WCBS-FM HD3 flipped to CBS Sports Radio.
-In February 2021, the HD3 sub-channel flipped to The True Oldies Channel; CBS Sports Radio would subsequently move to WNSH’s HD3 sub-channel.
+In February 2021, the HD3 sub-channel flipped to The True Oldies Channel; CBS Sports Radio would subsequently move to WNSH's HD3 sub-channel.

+On May 1, 2024, WCBS-FM HD3 switched from the "True Oldies Channel" to Caribbean programming as "Roadblock Radio".